 Most runners agree that running on a treadmill is a little easier than normal running.
 But how much easier is the subject of debate.
 A commonly cited rule of thumb is to set treadmills to an incline of 1-2% to simulate overground running.
 Others insist that it’s preferable to simply run a bit faster.
 A third camp is adamant that treadmills “do the work for you”, since you aren’t even moving (duh!).
 Every time someone says that, Sir Isaac Newton kills a kitten.

 The debate is heavy on convictions and conventional wisdom, but light on fact.
-I couldn’t find a single satisfactory explanation in the whole wide interwebs.
-And my broscience detector was pinging like crazy.
+I couldn’t find a single satisfactory explanation and my broscience detector was pinging like crazy.
 So I busted out my mechanical pencil, dusted off my physics notes, made some assumptions and prodded some symbols around until they gave up an answer.
 It turns out that the 1-2% incline rule is reasonable in most cases.
 I also found that running 3-6% faster on the treadmill is another option to simulate normal running.

 In this post, I’ll walk you through some running physics.
 I won’t claim that it’s in complete layman’s terms, but you should be able to follow along if you stayed awake in high school physics class.
 If physics isn’t your thing, feel free to skip the derivation and side notes and jump to the results graphs.